Joncallim/notes/Apps and Software.md

 Libraries:

 - [PlaidML](https://plaidml.github.io/plaidml/): Tensor Compiler for any old graphics card - much faster than just chugging along with a slow CPU.
+- [PDF2SVG] (http://www.cityinthesky.co.uk/opensource/pdf2svg/): Converts any old PDFs to vector graphics - has turned out to be super useful.